 No. You need to turn on automatic updating or check for updates for each computer separately.
 For example, computers running different versions of Windows need different updates.
 Windows detects which updates apply in each case but you can't, for example, apply updates for Windows XP to a computer running Windows 2000.

 You can remove some updates, but not updates that affect important operating system files.
-You should only remove an update if you're sure that it's causing a problem.
+You should remove an update only if you're sure that it's causing a problem.

 For more information, see Remove an update.